MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 For each deployment group, you'll create a unique client package.
 The client package includes all the above details about update channel, applications, langauges, architectures, and installation experience.

 ## Step 11 - Define your group policy settings
-Office offers about 3,000 group policy settings to allow a granular control of security, privacy, and user experience.
+Office offers many group policy settings to allow granular control over security, privacy, and user experience.
 In most cases, only a subset of these are needed for an organization.
 Review Best practices: Group policy and Office 365 ProPlus with more than 250 proven, commonly set policies for users and computers.
 Check the listed additional settings.
 Adjust the settings to fit your needs and requirements.

 ## Step 12 - Plan your upgrade from existing versions of Office
 Microsoft supports installing Office 365 ProPlus alongside the most recent previous version of the Office suite, but we don't recommend it.
 If you plan to have two versions of Office on the same computer, you should plan to transition to using only Office 365 ProPlus when possible.
 Other versions of Office should be removed prior to or as part of the deployment of Office 365 ProPlus